telerik/fiddler-everywhere-docs/installation-and-setup/trust-fiddler-ca.md

 Fiddler Everywhere enables you to control the certificate installation and HTTPS system capture.
 Use the [**HTTPS** menu]({%slug decrypt-https-traffic%}) for more advanced features and options related to the root trust certificate and the HTTPS system capture.

->tip Fiddler Everywhere provides the [preconfigured browser-capturing option]({%slug capture-traffic-get-started%}#preconfigured-browser-capturing), which enables you to skip the system capturing configuration.
+>tip Fiddler Everywhere provides the [independent browser capturing mode]({%slug capture-traffic-get-started%}#independent-browser-capturing-browser-capturing), which enables you to skip the system capturing configuration.
 The predefined browser-capturing option comes in handy when you generate captured traffic only from a browser, lack administrative rights to install certificates and modify the system proxy, or when third-party VPNs and security tools collide with the Fiddler Everywhere proxy.

 ## Exporting the Fiddler CA